HarunoYuki/Nagi/README.md

 # Nagi
-A PathTracer based on GLSL and OpenGL
+A PathTracer based on GLSL and OpenGL for learning